Sorry, there are no events.

 5. The AMASA PRIDE HOUSE, 83 South Main Street, was the home of Waterbury’s first merchant, who arrived here in 1802.
 He was a successful merchant and innkeeper, and a political force in the community.
 Originally only one story high, this house, built circa 1845, sat diagonally across the street and was moved to this location in 1858.
 Later a second floor was added to the Greek Revival style home.
 The entrance, flanked by sidelights and framed by granite posts and lintel surrounds, is original.

 6. THE WELLS-RANDALL HOUSE, 73 South Main Street.
-This replica of the circa 1832 Greek Revival style house was rebuilt in 2006 after being destroyed by fire in December 2002.
-The original was the home of the Civil War General William Wells and later to George W. Randall, lumberman and land owner.
+This replica of the circa 1832 Greek Revival style house was rebuilt in 2006 after the original house was destroyed by fire in December 2002.
+It was the home of the Civil War General William Wells and later to George W. Randall, lumberman and land owner.

-As you proceed up to North Main Street, you will enter the original business area of the village.
-Commercial buildings on the right side of the street were built in the late 19th century.
-Over the years they have housed banks, millinery shops, grocery stores, clothing and shoe stores, pool rooms and public baths (25 cents a tub.)
+As you proceed up Main Street, you will enter the original business area of the village.
+Bank Hill is a much gentler hill today than it was in the early days when there were steps near the top of the hill to aid ascent.
+Commercial buildings on the right side of Main Street were built in the late 19th century.
+Over the years they housed banks, millinery shops, grocery stores, clothing and shoe stores, poolrooms and public baths (25 cents a tub).
 The buildings on the left side of the street are recent, as the older buildings on this side were destroyed by fire.
-Bank Hill is a much gentler hill today than it was in early days, when there were steps near the top of the hill to aid ascent.
 Until the 1950s, a tower-like structure, called the “dummy policeman,” stood in the middle of the Stowe and Main Street intersection to serve as a traffic stop sign.
+Notice on your left 3 Elm Street where you can see the high-water marks from the 1927 flood and 2011 Tropical Storm Irene.

-7. ONE SOUTH MAIN STREET is currently Waterbury Wings.
-The building was one of the earliest business structures in town, built in 1834.
-It is a larger fraternal twin to 2 North Main Street.
+7. ONE SOUTH MAIN STREET was one of the earliest business structures in town, built in 1834.
+It is a larger version of 2 North Main Street.
 This Federal/Greek Revival, five-bay building shows early window features on the second- and third-floors.
 The top gable treatment differs from that of 2 North Main.
 In the 1860s it contained the first Masonic Hall.
 In later years, Smith and Somerville’s Hardware provided the town with a variety of materials.

 8. TWO NORTH MAIN STREET, a Federal/Greek Revival style building constructed in 1834, is a two-and-a-half story gable front structure of common bond brick with a header every ten rows.
 Granite was used for door and window jambs and divides the storefront into five bays.
 Note the unusual recessed gable.
-For a major portion of its existence, this building was a drug store.9.
-The DILLINGHAM HOME, 6 North Main Street, built circa 1835, was originally the home of Governor Paul Dillingham, and his son United States Senator William Dillingham.
-The stepping stone out front, which aided people descending from carriages, bears the initials of a later owner, Dr. W.F.
-Minard.
-A Federal style, two-and-a-half story brick house, it has a side hall entrance with sidelights supporting a broad fanlight framed by an arch.
-The porch is a late 19th-century addition.
+For a major portion of its existence, this building was a drug store.

 9. The DILLINGHAM HOME, 6 North Main Street, built circa 1835, was originally the home of Governor Paul Dillingham, and his son United States Senator William Dillingham.
 The stepping stone out front, which aided people descending from carriages, bears the initials of a later owner, Dr. W.F.
 Minard.
 A Federal style, two-and-a-half story brick house, it has a side hall entrance with sidelights supporting a broad fanlight framed by an arch.
 The porch is a late 19th-century addition.

-12. The front brick portion of the DR. HENRY JANES HOUSE at 28 North Main Street was built in 1890 while the rear wooden buildings were erected earlier in the 19th century.
-It is now the Waterbury Village Public Library and Historical Museum.
+12. The front brick portion of the DR. HENRY JANES HOUSE at 28 North Main Street was built in 1890 and is typical of the Queen Anne style.
+The smaller wooden attached portion behind the house dates to the early 1800’s.
 It was the home of two generations of the Janes family.
-The first Henry Janes, an early resident of the town, was a lawyer who was very active in town affairs.
-He had married Fanny Butler, daughter of Ezra Butler.
-Until 1936, the La Fayette elm tree stood on the lawn of this house.
-Marquis de La Fayette, on his final tour of the United States in 1825, paid homage to Governor Ezra Butler, reportedly kissing Fanny’s hand on introduction.
+The first Henry Janes, an early resident of the town, was a lawyer who was active in political and town affairs.
+He married Fanny Butler, the daughter of Governor Ezra Butler.
+In 1825 the Marquis de Lafayette on his final tour of the United States stopped here to pay homage to Governor Butler.
 The son of Henry and Fanny was also named Henry.
-He became a medical doctor, practiced in town, and served in the Civil War.
-As head of Union Army hospital services immediately after the Battle of Gettysburg, Dr. Janes faced the challenge of caring for 20,000 wounded Union and Confederate men.
-Following the war he returned to his medical practice here and was active in town affairs.
-On his death he bequeathed his residence as a site for a public library.
-The two-and-a-half story house has the asymmetrical, massing, complex roof line and variety of materials typical of the Queen Anne style.
-Running bond brick sheaths the first floor; clapboards, the second.
-Projecting bays extend above the eaves and emphasize the slate-roofed dormers.
+He became a medical doctor, practiced in town and served in the Civil War.
+As head of Union Army hospital services immediately after the Battle of Gettysburg, Dr. Janes at 32 years old faced the challenges of caring for 20,000 wounded Union and Confederate soldiers.
+Following the war. he returned to his medical practice here and was active in town affairs.
+Upon his death in 1915 he bequeathed his residence as a site for a public library.
+In 2015 the main portion of the building was restored to house the Municipal Offices and History Center while the new building behind is now the public library.

 16. Continue the tour over the “Dry Bridge.”
-At the corner of High Street, on the right, is a trio of connected brick buildings comprising THATCHER BROOK PRIMARY SCHOOL.
+At the corner of High Street is a trio of connected brick buildings comprising THATCHER BROOK PRIMARY SCHOOL.
 Previously these buildings housed Waterbury High School (until 1966) and Waterbury Elementary School (until 1997).
-The Central structure was built in 1898 of running bond brick with a hip roof.
+The central structure was built in 1898 of running bond brick with a hip roof.
 Originally there were two towers.
-Note the entrance, recessed into a wide semicircular arch topped by a large fanlight.
+Note the center building entrance, recessed into a wide semicircular arch topped by a large fanlight.
 The section to the left was built in 1912 to resemble the 1898 portion, enriched with denticulate brickwork at the roof line.
 The third (right-hand) section, added in 1936, is narrower but similar to the earlier parts.
 This complex is an outstanding example of public school buildings in the late 19th to early 20th century.
-It was totally renovated in 2007.
+It was completely renovated in 2007.

 Walk back toward Main Street staying on the same side of the street.

-17. On the further side of the Dry Bridge sits a building with an unusual corner door.
+17. On the further side of the Dry Bridge at 29 Stowe Street sits a building with an unusual corner door.
 A great many commercial enterprises have been located here, including a fruit market operated by an accordion-playing proprietor who entertained all of Stowe Street with his music.
+In the late 1930’s Mid-State Alleys, a popular candle pin bowling alley and entertainment center, was added to the back of the building.
+Today the original bowling lanes can be seen in the floor.

 18. MINARD’S BLOCK, now the Masonic Lodge Hall and Stowe Street Emporium at 23 Stowe Street, was built in 1894.
 It has a two-story, three-bay facade of running bond brick with brick corner pilasters.
 In the 1930s and 40s this building housed the second movie theater in town, complete with the Prescott sisters dispensing goodies at the curb from their brightly colored popcorn machine.
 Although alterations have been made over the years, it continues to shine as a grand old building.